eCrowneEng/sh-util/README.md

 NOTE: It currently only supports opening it's own created ini files.

+Head over to the discord for support or discussion: https://discord.gg/EBbzWWyGgr

 ## How to:
 If you want to try it out, feel free to grab the latest compiled installer from the releases section.